S.W.A.T. (2003 film): Development

-The idea for a film adaptation of the 1975 S.W.A.T.
-TV series was conceived in 1997.
-Michael Bay, Rob Cohen, Antoine Fuqua, Michael Mann, Joel Schumacher, Tony Scott, Zack Snyder, Roger Spottiswoode, Marcus Nispel, and John Woo were all approached to direct the film before Clark Johnson signed on.
-They passed because they were all busy with other projects.
-Oliver Stone was also involved as a producer at one point.
+The film adaptation of the 1975 S.W.A.T.
+TV series was announced in 1997; Sony planned to release the film under its TriStar Pictures banner as a vehicle for Arnold Schwarzenegger, with Marcus Nispel to direct and Oliver Stone to produce.
+Production was set for October of that year, but Nispel would leave just a month before.
+Stone, Renny Harlin, and Roger Spottiswoode had been in talks to replace him.
+Development was revived in 2000, when the film moved to Columbia Pictures with plans to retool it to a younger audience.
+Zack Snyder was announced to direct, while David Ayer was brought on to produce a new script.
 Following the box office success of The Fast and the Furious (2001), Neal H. Moritz was hired to produce the project.
+Snyder would leave shortly after as he wanted the film to be rated R, and Clark Johnson would replace him soon after.

 Casting

 Mark Wahlberg was the first choice for the role of Jim Street, but turned it down in favor of portraying the lead role in The Italian Job.
 Paul Walker was originally cast and had even started training for the part, but had to drop out due to filming on 2 Fast 2 Furious.
 Colin Farrell eventually replaced him in July 2002.
 Vin Diesel was offered to portray Deacon "Deke" Kaye, but passed because he was in production with The Chronicles of Riddick and LL Cool J was then cast in September 2002.
-At one point during the early stages of development, Arnold Schwarzenegger was considered for the role of Dan "Hondo" Harrelson, but he declined and Samuel L. Jackson took the part.

 Jeremy Renner was cast as Brian Gamble following his performance in Dahmer.
 He was originally offered a role in The Big Bounce, but Renner turned it down.

 Filming

-All filming were shot on location in Los Angeles.
-The bank robbery in the film's opening was choreographed to closely resemble the North Hollywood shootout of 1997.
+Filming took place on location in Los Angeles in 2002; the bank robbery in the film's opening was choreographed to closely resemble the North Hollywood shootout of 1997 and uses real dispatch audio from that incident.
 It was filmed at an abandoned building at the corner Workman St and N Broadway in Lincoln Heights.
 The unit's training scenes were filmed at the city's historic Ambassador Hotel; the building was demolished in 2006.
 The film's climax was shot on the former Sixth Street Viaduct, once one of Hollywood's most popular bridges for location filming.